A Taste Of Tobii's Foveated Rendering And Head Tracking

 For 2017, Tobii announced that it plans to bring foveated rendering technology to VR and PC gaming.
 We expected the company to have a working prototype of the technology in time for shows such as GDC or E3 later in the year, but Tobii had a working demo ready for CES.
-In addition to the early surprise, we were also able to try out the company’s latest tracker that comes with an Acer new gaming monitor.
+In addition to the early surprise, we were also able to try out the company’s latest tracker that comes with a new Acer gaming monitor.

 Rendering The Future

 Simply put, foveated rendering is a technology that helps reduce the GPU load for virtual reality experiences.
-To do this, however, you need eye-tracking software so that the GPU renders only the images in your field of view.
-The demo Tobii used (which wasn’t in VR) to show it off provided an example of how this new technology works: On the screen were three curtains of different colors, as well as two flower pots in the foreground.
+To do this, however, you need eye-tracking software that makes sure the GPU only renders the images in your field of view.
+The demo Tobii used to show it off--which wasn't in VR--provided an example of how this new technology works.
+On the screen were three curtains of different colors, as well as two flower pots in the foreground.
 I was told to look at one of the two flower pots for a few seconds and then look at the other pot to see the feature in action.

 The result is nearly instantaneous, but you can still see the rendering process at work.
 The flower pot that held my attention was clear and fully rendered, but everything around it seemed blurred out.
 When I looked at the other flowerpot, there was a split second where it was still blurry, and then the GPU rendered the image.
-The effect is similar to when you adjust the focus on a camera to make the image clearer, except that foveated rendering will (potentially) perform this feature multiple times throughout a game or VR experience.
+The effect is similar to when you change a camera's focus to make the image clearer, except foveated rendering will (potentially) perform this feature multiple times throughout a game or VR experience.
 We even saw a quantitative sample of the amount of GPU resources saved due to foveated rendering.
 The fully rendered image was over 3MP, but with the new rendering feature, that was reduced to just 1.73MP.

 For an early prototype, Tobii’s attempt at foveated rendering is off to an impressive start.
 However, the demo used a scenario that didn’t have any moving objects.
 It would be interesting to see how the same rendering feature would handle fast-moving sequences, but for now, we’re content with what Tobii showed off.